GeorgeHernandez/GeorgeHernandez/Opinions.md

 - `!=` > `<>`
 - 1 space between sentences > 2 spaces.
 Exceptions: You have been wired by typewriter classes or your system requires otherwise (e.g. Linux `fmt -u`).
 - HTML > XHTML
-- My physical keyboard preferences:
-  - Layout: US QWERTY.
-  - Wired.
-No batteries to replace or recharge.
-  - At least F1-F12, grouped in sets of 4.
-  - I used to prefer 104 keys but getting rid of the numeric keypad saves valuable desktop space.
-  - Backlit keys.
-This way you never have to worry about the paint rubbing off.
-  - The bottom row: ctrl, win, alt, space, alt gr, fn, menu, ctrl.
-FYI: PowerToys can't remap a fn key, but it can remap the menu key: which I almost never use and can be done with shift+f10.
-  - Bonus keys like media keys should be above outside of the usual layout.
-A function may be on the right but definitely not on the left.
-  - Water resistant.
-A "water proof" claim is questionable.
-  - Quieter keys preferred but not required.
-Quieter avoids distractions during remote meetings, but lately microphones screen out the noise.
-  - Large print preferred but not required.
-  - To use a Windows keyboard on a Mac:
-    - ALT works as OPTION ⌥
-    - WIN ⊞ works as CMD ⌘

 ### 1.3.3.
 Good